hm-lang/core/proposals/intro.md

 regardless of whether the internal fields were defined with `;` or `:`.
 I.e., the object is defined as if with a `:`.
-This is because we need key stability inside a map; we're not allowed to change the key or it could change places inside the map and collide with an existing key.
+This is because we need key stability inside a map; we're not allowed to change the key or it could change places inside the map and/or collide with an existing key.

 ## sets